 - Ensure your schedules factor in staff and business needs.
 For example, staff will want advance notice about schedule changes while your business balances this need against having the right mix of schedules to maximize efficiency

 There are many ways to market your restaurant, with some more expensive than others.
-The good news is that these marketing initiatives don’t have to break the bank.
+The best place to start is by developing a restaurant marketing plan.
+The good news is that these marketing initiatives don't have to break the bank.
 Here are 10 you can choose to implement before launch day:

 - Inform family and friends about the launch